<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Showcase]]></category>

-<guid isPermaLink="false">http://canadianmusician.com/showcase/index.php/2011/09/27/static-in-the-stars/</guid>
+<guid isPermaLink="false">http://canadianmusician.com/showcase/?p=798</guid>

 ]]></content:encoded>